masteringmodernpayments/book/marketplaces.md

 )
 ```

 This will initiate a transfer of $100 into the user's registered account.
 If you instead use `self` for the `recipient` option it will transfer the requested amount into the account you've attached to the Stripe account.
+If you've configured a callback URL Stripe will send you an event when the transfer completes named `transfer.paid`.
+You can use this event to send the user a receipt or a notification.
+You'll also get an event `transfer.failed` if there was an error anywhere along the line.

+Each transfer costs a fixed $0.25 which is removed from your Stripe merchant account at the time you create the transfer.
+If the transfer fails Stripe charges you $1, which will again be removed from your merchant account.